-Professor Gary Martin commenced as CEO and Executive Director of the Australian Institute of Management Western Australia (AIM WA) at the beginning of 2012.
-In this role, he has overall responsibility for leading all aspects of the Institute's business, which is focussed on building leadership and management capability both in Australia and internationally, and across the corporate, government, not-for-profit and community sectors.
+Emeritus Professor Gary Martin commenced in the role of chief executive and executive director in 2012.
+He has overall responsibility for leading all aspects of the Institute's business, which is focussed on building leadership, management and workplace capability both in Australia and internationally, and across the corporate, government, not-for-profit and community sector.

-Prior to his appointment to AIM WA, Gary held several executive level appointments at Murdoch University in Western Australia, including Executive Dean, Pro Vice Chancellor, Deputy Vice Chancellor and Senior Deputy Vice Chancellor.
+Prior to joining AIM WA, Gary held numerous executive appointments at Murdoch University, the most recent of which was Senior Deputy Vice Chancellor.

-He was made a Fellow of the Australian College of Educators in 2015, and is currently an Emeritus Professor of Murdoch University’s School of Management and Governance, and Zhejiang University of Technology, (Zhejiang Province, China), as well as an Honorary Professor at Guangdong University of Business Studies (Guangdong Province, China).
+A Fellow of the Australian College of Educators, Gary is Emeritus Professor of Murdoch University’s Business School and Zhejiang University of Technology in China, and Honorary Professor at Guangdong University of Business Studies, China.

-He is also the Chairman of the Perth Public Art Foundation, Board Member of the WA Academy of Performing Arts and the Australia Council for the Arts, and Trustee of the Channel 7 Telethon trust.
+He is also Chair of the National Heart Foundation of Australia (WA), Chair of the WA Academy of Performing Arts and the Australia Council for the Arts, and Trustee of the Channel 7 Telethon trust.

 Mario has strong experience in communications and managing business transformation.

-He is currently also the Company Secretary of both Indian Pacific Limited and the West Coast Eagles Supporters Club Limited, a Director on the Board of the Wirrpanda Foundation and on the Finance Committee of St George’s College, University of Western Australia.
+He is currently also the Company Secretary of both Indian Pacific Limited and the West Coast Eagles Supporters Club Limited, and a Director and Chair of the Finance Committee with the Waalitj Foundation.

-Richard graduated from the University of Western Australia with a Bachelor of Commerce, is a Chartered Accountant and has considerable experience in the not-for-profit and philanthropic sectors, public companies and in non-executive director roles.
+Richard graduated from the University of Western Australia with a Bachelor of Commerce, is a Fellow of the Chartered Accountants of Australia and has considerable experience in the not-for-profit and philanthropic sectors, public companies and in non-executive director roles.

-He was the former CEO of St Ives Group and Perth Racing, prior to which he held senior Executive management roles at RAC for 16 years.
+Michael has previously worked as COO at Hawaiian, CEO of the St Ives Group and Perth Racing and in senior executive management roles at the RAC for 16 years.

-Michael has worked in Property, Finance, Aged Care, Sport, Operations and Senior Management over a 36-year career.
+Michael has worked in Property, Finance, Aged Care, Sport, Operations and Senior Management over a 37 year career.
 He has a strong values-based approach with emphasis on safety, unity, data based decisions, action, governance and executive focus.

-Michael has an MBA and Diploma of Strategic Management and is a Fellow of the Institute of Company Directors.
-He has been a director of several Not for Profit organisations, and is currently a Director of MercyCare.
-Michael is also a Committee Member for the Carbine Club of WA.
+Holding an MBA and Diploma of Strategic Management, Michael is also a Fellow of AIM and a Fellow of the Institute of Company Directors.
+Michael has been a director of several not for profit organisations, and is currently a Director of MercyCare.
+Michael is also a Committee Member of the Carbine Club of WA.

 Linda O’Farrell is a senior executive with extensive experience in the Western Australian resources sector.
-Linda has shaped people strategy for leading resource companies including Newcrest, BHP, Mount Gibson Iron and since 2013 has led the People and Infrastructure Services teams for Fortescue Metals Group (FMG).
+Linda has shaped people strategy for leading resource companies including Newcrest, BHP, Mount Gibson Iron and Fortescue Metals Group (FMG).